oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/loganalytics-explorer-gui/log-explorer-gui.md

 ## **Task 5:** Ingesting logs using Management Agent

+  This task will walk you through the steps for setting up Log collection with Management Agent.
+As part of this lab the following tasks have already been done.

+  1. Required entities have been created, entity properties have been set, and entity has been mapped with an agent which has access to the entity's logs.
+  2. Users can select a specific entity type (database)

+  3. Each Log Source has one or more target entity-types.
+This information is used to identify and configure which logs can be collected for an entity.

-  - The following gif shows the steps for setting up Log collection with Management Agent.
+  The following gif shows the steps for setting up Log collection with Management Agent.

     ![management-agent-log-configuration](./images/management-agent-log-configuration.gif)

+    > **Note** : Live Lab user does not have Authz to configure the Agent at the moment, **Kumar** to fix it.

-## **Task 6:** Ingesting logs using On-Demand upload (ODU)
+## **Task 6:** Upload log files from your computer desktop
 1. Navigate to the **Add Data** page by using any one of the options in Task #3.

 2. Click on the **Advanced Collection Methods**.